rjaros/kvision-guide/part-1-fundamentals/icons-and-images.md

 ## Images

 Components like buttons, links, tabs and the css background class have an `image` property, which can be used to display custom images.
-To use your own graphical resources, put them inside `src/main/resources/img` directory and refer to them with a `require` function:
+To use your own graphical resources, put them inside the `src/main/resources/img` directory and refer to them with a `require` function:

 ```kotlin
 val i = Button("A button with an image") {